-18 Article 2 of the Orders.
+21 Article 2 of the ROO 2015 (as amended).
 This definition is only relevant for operators wishing to claim energy crop ROCs.
-For AD generating stations which are using any crop-based feedstocks this definition is irrelevant as such a station would be awarded AD ROCs, not energy crop ROCs.
+For AD generating stations which are using any cropbased feedstocks this definition is irrelevant as such a station would be awarded AD ROCs, not energy crop ROCs.

-19 Any generators using energy crops supported under the previous definition which do not meet the energy crops definition will not be eligible for support under the energy crop bands but may be eligible to claim under the biomass bands.
+22Any generators using energy crops supported under the previous definition which do not meet the energy crops definition will not be eligible for support under the energy crop bands but may be eligible to claim under the biomass bands.

-- I) Miscanthus.

-- m) Panicum.

-- n) Pennisetum (other than Pennisetum glaucum (also known as pearl millet), Pennisetum setaceum (also known as fountain grass), Pennisetum clandestinum (also known as kikuyu grass) and Pennisetum villosum (also known as feathertop grass)).

-- o) Phalaris.

-2.1.
-Further explanation of various terms used in the energy crop definition is provided here:

-"Perennial crop"
+- 4. Castanea sativa (also known as sweet chestnut).

+- 5. Corylus avellana (also known as hazel).

+- 6. Fraxinus excelsior (also known as ash).

+- 7. Populus (also known as poplar).

+- 8. Salix (also known as willow).

+- 9. Tilia cordata (also known as small-leaved lime).

+Or a perennial crop which is one of the following:

-This is not defined in the Orders, but the European Commission defines this as: a "plant that lasts for more than two growing seasons, either dying back after each season or growing continuously".
-Included is the growing of these plants for the purpose of seed production.20
+- 10. Arundo donas (also known as giant reed). - 11.
+Bambuseae, where the plant crop was planted after 31 December 1989 and is grown primarily for the purpose of being used as fuel. - 12.
+Miscanthus. - 13.
+Panicum. - 14.
+Pennisetum (other than Pennisetum glaucum (also known as pearl millet), Pennisetum setaceum (also known as fountain grass), Pennisetum clandestinum (also known as kikuyu grass) and Pennisetum villosum (also known as feathertop grass). - 15.
+Phalaris. - 1.30 Further explanation of various terms used in the energy crop definition is provided here: - "Perennial crop": This is not defined in the Orders, but the European Commission defines this as: a "plant that lasts for more than two growing seasons, either dying back after each season or growing continuously".
+Included is the growing of these plants for the purpose of seed production.23 - "High density": We consider the 'planting density' of a crop to be the number of individual plants that are planted on a per hectare (ha) basis. - "Planted": A crop must have been planted for it to be classed as an energy crop.
+A substance that grows naturally would not qualify as an energy crop for the purpose of the Orders

-"High density"

-We consider the 'planting density' of a crop to be the number of individual plants that are planted, on a per hectare (ha) basis.

-To determine this, we would expect the number of individual plants to refer to the number initially planted, irrespective of the eventual germination or survival rate.
-When determining the planting density, we would exclude any unplanted land such as ditches, streams, crop buffers, etc.

-It should also be noted that we understand the term 'plant' can differ, based on the species and / or cultivation methods used.
-For example, other terminology that may be used in place of 'plants' to outline planting density could include: cuttings, rods, seeds, seedlings, young trees, rhizomes,21 maiden stems22 or stools23.
-Where alternative terminology for 'plants' is used, the planting density should still be provided on a per hectare basis.
-Further information on demonstrating compliance for energy crops can be found on our Fuelling and Sustainability homepage.24 http://oxforddictionaries.com/definition/english/stool.

-"Planted"

-A crop must have been planted for it to be classed as an energy crop.
-A substance that grows naturally would not qualify as an energy crop for the purpose of the Orders.

-http://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=DSP_NOM_DTL_VIEW&StrNom=NACE_REV2& StrLanguageCode=EN&IntPcKey=&IntKey=18494024&IntCurrentPage=1&linear=yes
+23http://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=DSP_NOM_D TL_VIEW&StrNom=NACE_REV